Coarsened Bayesian VARs -- Correcting BVARs for Incorrect Specification: Coarsened Bayesian VAR

-Apart from the hyperparameters that control the tightness of the prior, we need to decide on the learning rate $\alpha$. \cite{miller2018robust} propose several ways of choosing $\alpha$.
-The first one would be to use prior information on the amount of mis-specification.
-However, for possibly large-dimensional macroeconomic datasets this turns out to be unfeasible.
-A second approach relies on cross-validation to decide on $\alpha$.
-This essentially implies to recompute quantities of interest (such as forecasts or impulse responses) for different values of $\alpha$.
-Third, a principled approach to deciding on $\alpha$ is to introduce a measure of model fit and a loss function that takes model complexity into account.
+For each equation in the VAR we need to decide on the learning rate as well as the hyperparameters controlling the prior tightness.
+There are several ways to choose $\phi_i$.
+First, one can use prior information on the amount of misspecification.
+However, for possibly large-dimensional macroeconomic datasets, this turns out to be unfeasible.
+Second, we could use cross-validation.
+This essentially implies that one recomputes the model to obtain quantities of interest (such as forecasts or impulse responses) for different values of $\phi_i$ and picks the one that minimizes a loss function.
+Third, from a Bayesian perspective one could integrate out $\phi_i$. \cite{gruenwald_van-ommen_2017_ba} show, however, that this strategy does not work, since without substantial prior information on $\phi_i$ the model severely underestimates the true degree of misspecification and we would end up setting $\phi_i$ close to one.